PaulFremont3/SIVZ_coexistence/README.md

-This github repository contains code and data to replicate the study:
+This repository contains all data and code needed to reproduce the figures and tables in the paper:

 Frémont *et al.*, *Mechanisms of Coexistence Between Photosynthetic Marine Microorganisms, Their Viruses, and Grazers: Toward Integration in Ocean Ecosystem Models*.